workingDog/pochi/README.md

 *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
 In addition photos with format *png, jpg, gif or tif* can also be loaded individually.
-A presentation can optionally be protected with a password.
-If set, viewers will be asked for the password in order to view the presentation.
+A presentation can optionally require a password.
+If required, viewers will be asked for the password in order to view the presentation.

 A presentation name with a gray background indicates the presentation is selected.